usdot-jpo-ode/wzdx/spec-content/enumerated-types/RoadRestriction.md

 ## Values
 Value | Description
 --- | ---
+'local-access-only' | Travel allowed only for vehicles accessing addresses in the work zone area; this includes emergency services, deliveries, and direct property access
 `no-trucks` | Trucks are prohibited from traveling in work zone area `travel-peak-hours-only` | Travel restricted to travel peak hours only `hov-3` | Travel restricted to high occupancy vehicles of three or more